Heathfield School, Ascot: Facilities

 The school is equipped with teaching, sporting and leisure facilities.
-Following the merger of Heathfield School and St Mary's Wantage in 2006, a development plan was launched which delivered new facilities.
-Phase one of redevelopment, the enlargement of the main Library, and phase two, a new Cookery building and Performing Arts Centre, were completed in 2009.
-The Performing Arts Centre was officially opened in December 2009 as the St Mary's Theatre.
+In 2000, the school opened a 25m indoor heated swimming pool.

 In the summer of 2014, work started on a new STEM (Science, Technology, Engineering & Mathematics) building, providing a hub for the girls to study science subjects.
-At the same time, the Spectrum (Learning Support and English as a Foreign Language) facility was moved and greatly expanded into four smart new classrooms and a meeting area.
-At the beginning of Michaelmas term 2015, the STEM building was completed and teaching in the new classrooms commenced.
-The eight classrooms comprise four Science Labs, two Maths classrooms, Psychology and PE classrooms.
-There is also a Science Prep room for the preparation of experiments.
-All classrooms are equipped with interactive SMARTboards, the four Labs receiving 65" HD touch displays.

-The school focuses on keeping the class sizes small which helps to focus on individual learning.

 Academic

 The 2018 ISI Inspection report noted that "The quality of pupils' academic and other achievements is excellent" and commended the pupils' enthusiastic committed approach to their learning.
 It also found the quality of the pupils' personal development excellent.
 "The overall achievement of the pupils is excellent and represents the successful fulfilment of the school's ambitious aims."

 Houses

 All girls are placed in one of the four houses upon entry.
 A Head of House looks after the girls and is the first point of contact for parents and girls on issues.

 Boarding

 The boarding houses are separate from the house system.
-Instead, boarders are grouped into dormitories and boarding houses by years.
-A housemistress for each year and full-time residential staff reside on campus.
-Girls in Sixth Form live in separate accommodation similar to that of a hall of residence to prepare them for university life.
-Having been one of the few remaining full boarding school for girls in the country, Heathfield School started accepting day girls who resided locally from the 2015–16 academic year onwards.
+Instead, boarders are grouped into houses by years; Bronte Form I-II, Wantage Form III-IV, Phoenix Form V and LVI, Wyatt UVI.
+Girls in Wyatt House live in separate accommodation similar to that of a hall of residence to prepare them for university life.
+Having been one of the few full boarding schools for girls remaining in the country, Heathfield School started accepting day girls who resided locally from the 2015–16 academic year onwards.